BostonGlobe/globe-graphic-template/README.md

 ## Instructions
 ### Setup project
-Open Terminal and change directory (using the `cd` command) and navigate to where you want to put your new project folder. ([Bash basics](https://github.com/BostonGlobe/news-apps-docs/tree/master/bash-basics))
+In Terminal, navigate to where you want to put your new project folder. ([Command line tutorial](https://github.com/BostonGlobe/news-apps-docs/tree/master/bash-basics))

 Enter the following commands (replacing "project-name" with what your project's name):